How to Duplicate Pages and Posts in WordPress

 Step Two

-With the plugin installed and activated, you can now proceed to duplicate page or post on your WordPress website.
+With the plugin installed and activated, you can now proceed to duplicate a page or post on your WordPress website.

 To duplicate a page, navigate to Pages >> All Pages.